6 Scare-Free Haunts for Timid Tots

 Halloween Family Sleepover at the Aquarium of the Pacific

-Have a spooktacular evening at the Aquarium of the Pacific with creepy crawly critters, pumpkin painting, and a freaky flashlight tour.
+Have a spooktacular evening at the Aquarium of the Pacific with creepy critters, pumpkin painting, and a fun flashlight tour.
 Included in your sleepover will be a pizza dinner, light snack, animal interactions, cereal breakfast, and more.
 Family friendly costumes welcome.
+The only scare here is for littles afraid of the dark – the creepy factor comes solely from cool creatures that live deep in the ocean.

 Cost: $70 non-members ($60 for members)